1. Get started

 • Drag cards to the first day

-• Drag cards to the second day
+• Drag the cards to the second day

 Here are some options to consider: